 Several bands are associated with individual units of the reserve component of The Royal Regiment.

-- 5 th (British Columbia) Field Artillery Regiment Band
+- The Band of 5th (British Columbia) Field Artillery Regiment, RCA

-- 3 rd Field Artillery Regiment (The Loyal Company) Band
+- The Band of 3rd Field Artillery Regiment (The Loyal Company), RCA

 There is, however, but one regular component band associated with the Regiment and that is the Royal Canadian Artillery Band (RCA Band) stationed at Steele Barracks, Edmonton Garrison.

 The current iteration of the RCA Band traces its direct lineage to the RCA Band formed in Montreal in 1969, however, its historical roots are much deeper, extending as they do to Quebec City in 1879.
 It was in that year that the Band of B Battery of Garrison Artillery and School of Gunnery (today’s B Battery 1 RCHA) was formed and which eventually became the first permanent military band in Canada.
 The band was composed of professionally trained volunteer musicians from France and England and was a concert favourite in Quebec.
 In 1899, this band became the Royal Canadian Garrison Artillery (RCGA) Band under the baton of Joseph Vézina, a prominent Quebec musician whose achievements are noteworthy.